 This post discusses Social Security Disability and Digestive Disorders.
 If you have been assessed with a digestive disorder that is preventing you from working, read on for how SSA will evaluate your claim for disability.

-Some of the most common digestive disorders are: Dysphagia (difficulty swallowing), Achalasia (food does not move through the esophagus), Esophageal stricture (narrowing of the esophagus), GERD (stomach acid enters the esophagus), Barrett’s esophagus (increased risk of esophageal cancer), Gastritis and gastric ulcers (inflammation of stomach lining), Ulcers (infection of the duodenum), Chronic Pancreatitis (inflammation of the pancreas), Crohn’s disease (inflammatory disorder of the small intestine), Ulcerative Colitis (inflammatory disease of the large intestine), Diverticulitis (weak spots in the large intestine wall) and Hemorrhoids (clusters of swollen veins in the anus).
+Some of the most common digestive disorders are: Dysphagia (difficulty swallowing), Achalasia (food does not move through the esophagus), Esophageal stricture (narrowing of the esophagus), GERD (stomach acid enters the esophagus), Barrett’s esophagus (increases risk of esophageal cancer), Gastritis and gastric ulcers (inflammation of stomach lining), Ulcers (infection of the duodenum), Chronic Pancreatitis (inflammation of the pancreas), Crohn’s disease (inflammatory bowel disease of the small intestine), Ulcerative Colitis (inflammatory disease of the large intestine), Diverticulitis (weak spots in the large intestine wall) and Hemorrhoids (clusters of swollen veins in the anus).
 Also via Johns Hopkins.

-If you have been assessed with a digestive disorder and are unable to work because of your symptoms, file your claim for Social Security Disability as soon as possible.
+If you have been assessed with a digestive system disorder and are unable to work because of your symptoms, file your claim for Social Security Disability as soon as possible.
 Call The Bishop Law Firm today for a free case evaluation!